-However, putting breast pump parts in the dishwasher on their own isn’t an option because they are too small, and they will fall through the top rack.
-You definitely need something to put them in so that this doesn’t happen, but that at the same time, lets the water and soap in so that the pump parts actually get clean.
+Putting breast pump parts in the dishwasher on their own isn’t workable because they are too small and will fall through the top rack.
+You need something to put them in so that this doesn’t happen, but also lets the water and soap in so that the pump parts actually get clean.

-By putting your pump parts in a dishwasher bag or basket on the top rack, you can safely and easily wash and sterilize them.
+All you need to do is put your pump parts in a dishwasher bag or basket on the top rack, and then you can safely and easily wash and sterilize them.
 Make sure you take all of the pieces apart before putting them in the basket.

-Here’s a story showing how to wash pump parts in the dishwasher:
+Here’s a story showing more in depth how to wash pump parts in the dishwasher:

 Here are some great options if you’re in the market for a basket to put your pump parts in!